-b) Growing accounts
+c) Growing accounts

 Classes which are increasing in size can be subject to increased uncertainty.
 If growth is driven by a change in the mix of risks written (e.g. different types of risks, new territories, increasing exposure, relaxing terms and conditions) this can increase the uncertainty considerably for a class of business.
-This risk can potentially be exacerbated when growing in a soft market.

-c) New classes of business
+d) New classes of business